torvalds/linux/Documentation/scsi/FlashPoint.rst

   	      BUSLOGIC FLASHPOINT LINE OF SCSI HOST ADAPTERS

-  FREMONT, CA, -- October 8, 1996 -- Mylex Corporation has expanded Linux
+  FREMONT, CA, -- October 8, 1996 -- Mylex Corporation has expanded GNU/Linux
   operating system support to its BusLogic brand of FlashPoint Ultra SCSI host adapters.
-All of BusLogic's other SCSI host adapters, including the MultiMaster line, currently support the Linux operating system.
-Linux drivers and information will be available on October 15th at http://sourceforge.net/projects/dandelion/.
+All of BusLogic's other SCSI host adapters, including the MultiMaster line, currently support the GNU/Linux operating system.
+GNU/Linux drivers and information will be available on October 15th at http://sourceforge.net/projects/dandelion/.

-  "Mylex is committed to supporting the Linux community," says Peter Shambora, vice president of marketing for Mylex.
-"We have supported Linux driver development and provided technical support for our host adapters for several years, and are pleased to now make our FlashPoint products available to this user base."
+  "Mylex is committed to supporting the GNU/Linux community," says Peter Shambora, vice president of marketing for Mylex.
+"We have supported GNU/Linux driver development and provided technical support for our host adapters for several years, and are pleased to now make our FlashPoint products available to this user base."

-The Linux Operating System
+The GNU/Linux Operating System
 ==========================

-Linux is a freely-distributed implementation of UNIX for Intel x86, Sun SPARC, SGI MIPS, Motorola 68k, Digital Alpha AXP and Motorola PowerPC machines.
+GNU/Linux is a freely-distributed implementation of UNIX for Intel x86, Sun SPARC, SGI MIPS, Motorola 68k, Digital Alpha AXP and Motorola PowerPC machines.
 It supports a wide range of software, including the X Window System, Emacs, and TCP/IP networking.
 Further information is available at